BunsDev/iMO/README.md

 given week while the supply of 271M is locked for 54 weeks 'til
 `call` makes it possible for that amount to be redeemed out...

-`Plunge`s pay more if they want to make money more often,
+`Plunge`s pay more if they want to lose money less often, by
 borrowing at 85% LTV with shorts *and* liquidation protection.
 Expensive is only relative to what one earns at the end of it:
 the benchmark for best-case scenario is Jim Simons' 66%.